alexb997/design_patterns/Creational Patterns Exercises/FactoryMethodExample/Readme.md

 # Factory Method Pattern Example

-This is a Java project demonstrating the Factory Method pattern by implementing a `ShapeFactory` class that creates different shapes.
+This project demonstrates the **Factory Method Pattern** by creating various shapes (Circle, Square, Rectangle) using a factory class.

 ## Project Structure

-- `src/shapes/Shape.java`: The interface for shapes.
+- `src/shapes/Shape.java`: Interface for all shapes with methods for area and perimeter calculation.
+- `src/shapes/Circle.java`: Concrete implementation of a circle.
-- `src/shapes/Circle.java`, `src/shapes/Rectangle.java`, `src/shapes/Square.java`: Concrete implementations of shapes.
+- `src/shapes/Square.java`: Concrete implementation of a square.
+- `src/shapes/Rectangle.java`: Concrete implementation of a rectangle.
-- `src/factory/ShapeFactory.java`: The factory class that creates shapes based on type.
+- `src/factory/ShapeFactory.java`: Factory class that creates shapes and manages caching.
-- `src/Main.java`: The main class to demonstrate the use of the factory.
+- `src/Main.java`: Entry point to demonstrate shape creation, caching, and usage.

 ## How to Run